domschrei/mallob/docs/setup.md

 * `-DMALLOB_LOG_VERBOSITY=<v>` for `<v>` = 0, ..., 6
     - 0 means absolutely no logging except for critical output; 6 compiles _all_ logging calls into Mallob.
 Note that you still need to set the Mallob program option -v to an according value to actually see the respective log messages.
 The default level is 4.

+You can also prepend `MALLOB_MINIMAL=1` to `bash scripts/setup/cmake-make.sh ...` in order to attain a **minimal Mallob build** that disables all dependencies and non-essential application engines.
+You can then append arguments to the script as listed above to re-enable individual features, dependencies and engines that you do want to include.

 ## Testing

 **Note:** By default, the test suite expects that Mallob is built and run with OpenMPI, i.e., that `mpirun` links to an OpenMPI executable on your system.
 For deviating MPI implementations, e.g., MPICH, try to prepend `mpiimpl=mpich` to the call `bash scripts/run/systest_commons.sh`.